cybergu0ck/notes/02-software-engineering/001-data-structures-and-algorithms/binary-trees.md

 ### Pre- Order Traversal

-- This is Depth First Search approach and Traversal occurs root -> left -> right
+- This is Depth First Search (DFS) approach and Traversal occurs root -> left -> right

     ```python
     #This is a method of class BinarySearchTree

     def pre_order(self,root = None, must_return = "values"):
             "pre order is DFS, root -> left -> right"
             #----------------------------------------------------------------------------------